 That’s an extreme case, but note that travel rules are constantly changing around the world.
 Brexit has also altered regulations for some of those wishing to visit the UK.

 If you’re travelling by air, ensure you know whether you require any kind of visa for your destination, and how long you can stay there as a tourist.

 Also check whether any new so-called ‘security measures’ are being implemented.
 For example, the USA is considering not allowing laptops on planes.

 7. Book At Least One Accommodation Before Leaving

 A lot of people will only book their travel tickets but not their accommodation before leaving.
 While that may work for many people, it can also become super stressful if you find you get to your destination and discover all the hotels are booked due to some random conference or a special national holiday you knew nothing about.
 When you arrive somewhere and already know where you are staying, this can not only be a great reliever of stress, but having that information to hand will help you get through customs of some countries, which require foreigners to provide an address of their tourist accommodation.

 Anyone who has ever flown knows that it’s always best to leave early for the airport, especially since there are now a ridiculous amount of security checks you’ll need to go through.
 The same can be said for any international train journeys.
-Leaving early can make up for any roadblocks or traffic you might run into on the way to the airport as well.
-You don’t want to be the person who is running like crazy through the airport trying not to miss her flight!
+Leaving early can make up for any obstacles you might run into on the way to the airport.
+You don’t want to be the person who is running like crazy trying not to miss her flight!
 Rushing is not a good way to start your trip, and can definitely bring out nasty little stress hormones.

-Using the tips above can certainly help you plan a trip that will include the least amount of stress possible so that you are able to enjoy your trip and travelling to the fullest.
+Using the tips above for stress free travel can certainly help you plan a holiday that will be as easy as possible.
 Always be safe and cautious while travelling as well.
 Lack of safety and stress are never worth it to save a little time or money.